Value Added Tax

 From outside the EU

-You can buy and bring your goods (other than tobacco and alcohol products) from a non-EU State into Ireland without incurring any taxes, if the value of your goods does not exceed:
+You can buy and bring your goods (other than tobacco and alcohol products) from a non-EU State into Ireland without paying any taxes, if their value is no more than:

 From another EU Member State

-However, special rules apply in the case of goods subject to excise duty, such as alcoholic beverages and tobacco products.
-The Revenue Commissioners have published information for travellers arriving in Ireland from Member States of the European Union.
+Special rules apply in the case of goods subject to excise duty, such as alcohol and tobacco products.
+Revenue has published information if you are arriving in Ireland from the EU.

-You can receive a gift from outside the EU up to the value of €45 without incurring import charges.
+You can receive a gift from outside the EU up to the value of €45 without paying import charges.
 However, the gift must be correctly declared.
-More information is available in Revenue’s Guide to Relief available for the import from non-EC countries.
+More information is available in Revenue’s guide to relief available for imports from non-EU countries.

 VAT is charged at different rates for various goods and services.
-You can get an extensive list of VAT ratings from the Revenue Commissioners.
+Revenue has information on the different rates of VAT that apply.
+Some examples are included below.

-23% is the standard rate of VAT and all goods and services that do not fall into the reduced rate categories are charged at this rate.
-They include alcohol, audio-visual equipment, car parts and accessories, CDs, computers, consultancy services, cosmetics, detergents, diesel, fridges, furniture and furnishings, hardware, jewellery, lawnmowers, machinery, medicines (non-oral), office equipment, pet food, petrol, paper, tobacco, toys, tools, bottled water, washing machines and medicines (non-oral).
+23% is the standard rate of VAT.
+All goods and services that do not fall into the reduced rate categories are charged at this rate.
+They include alcohol, audio-visual equipment, car parts and accessories, CDs, computers, consultancy services, cosmetics, detergents, diesel, fridges, furniture and furnishings, hardware, jewellery, lawnmowers, machinery, office equipment, pet food, petrol, paper, tobacco, toys, tools, bottled water, washing machines and medicines (non-oral).
 It was announced in Budget 2023 that non-oral medicines for Hormone Replacement Therapy (HRT) and nicotine replacement therapy would be 0% from 1 January 2023.

-13.5% is a reduced rate of VAT for items including fuel (coal, heating oil, gas), electricity, veterinary fees, building and building services, agricultural contracting services, short-term car hire, cleaning and maintenance services.
+13.5% is a reduced rate of VAT for items including coal, heating oil, vet fees, building and building services, agricultural contracting services, short-term car hire, cleaning and maintenance services.

 4.8% is a reduced rate of VAT specifically for agriculture.
 It applies to livestock (excluding chickens), greyhounds and the hire of horses.

-0% (Zero) VAT rating includes all exports, tea, coffee, milk, bread, books, children’s clothes and shoes, oral medicine for humans and animals, vegetable seeds and fruit trees, fertilisers, large animal feed, disability aids such as wheelchairs, crutches and hearing aids.
+0% (Zero) VAT rating includes all exports, tea, coffee, milk, bread, books, children’s clothes and shoes, vegetable seeds and fruit trees, fertilisers, large animal feed, oral medicine for humans and animals, disability aids such as wheelchairs, crutches and hearing aids.
 It was announced in Budget 2023that the 0% rate will also be extended to newspapers including digital editions (currently 9%), defibrillators and period products from 1 January 2023.